Where are they now? Manchester United’s 15 youngest PL debutants

 “Man Utd sold players that I would never sell, bought players that I would never buy.
 I would never sell Di Maria, Chicharito, Danny Welbeck.
 Never.
 No chance,” Jose Mourinho told the BBC in March 2017, underlining Welbeck’s status as an underrated player at Old Trafford.

-Unfortunate luck with injuries means Welbeck has endured a frustrating few years, which led to his release by Arsenal and subsequent move to Watford in the summer.
+Unfortunate luck with injuries means Welbeck has endured a frustrating few years, and he’s now trying to get his career back on track at Brighton.

 Pique himself pinpoints a 1-0 defeat at Bolton in 2007 as the moment Sir Alex Ferguson lost faith in his abilities, and he was allowed to return to Barcelona at the end of that season.